MissOlifant/MissOlifant/README.md

 ---

 ## 🌱 **What I’m Currently Working On**
-I’m currently learning about app development, SQL, and UX design, with a focus on enhancing my skills in cybersecurity.
+I’m currently learning about AI, Chatbots, and PowerBI, with a focus on enhancing my skills in cybersecurity.

 ## 🎯 **Goals**
 - 🚀 Master **Cybersecurity tools**, including **ethical hacking** techniques.